prisms-center/CASMcode_crystallography/python/doc/usage/prim.rst

 Primitive crystal structure construction and symmetry analysis
 ==============================================================

-The primitive crystal structure and allowed degrees of freedom (DoF) (the “prim”) specify:
+The :py:class:`~libcasm.xtal.Prim` class is used to represent a primitive crystal structure and allowed degrees of freedom (DoF).
+It specifies the:

 - lattice vectors
 - crystal basis sites